gerazachary/gerazachary/README.md

 I began to work in 2012 and from there to this point, passed through several programming languages and development areas: frontend, middleend and backend.
 I like all of them (psht! but my favourites are middleend and backend 😉).

-## What i'm doing currently?
+## What I am doing currently?
-I'm focusing on learning Go and try to apply the knowledge dooing personal projects with it outside working hours.
-I fell in love with the language!
+I'm focusing on learning Solidity and try to apply the knowledge doing personal projects with it outside working hours.
-Also i'm polishing my C# skill with games development in Unity 3D from time to time and spend some free time working on every crazy idea that comes to my mind, for example [Mirror Suite](https://mirror-suite.com): an online platform that serves as a mock server and error logger for Java Applications.
+Also I am polishing my C# skill with games development in Unity 3D from time to time and spend some free time working on every crazy idea that comes to my mind.

 ## How do I work?
 - I'm very proactive and fast learner.